Ceri-Jane/milestone-project-one/TESTING.md

 6. Contact page

-All errors seem to be pointing towards the iframe element where the interactive map is embeded.
+All errors seem to be pointing towards the iframe element where the interactive map is embedded.

 ![Lighthouse check on contact page](assets/images/lighthouse-check-contact-desktop.png)